ScottLogic/blog/_posts/2025-04-03-automated-iam-policy-simulator-testing.md

 image: tyates/assets/awsiam.png
 ---

 On Scott Logic's DWP Analytics DataOps team, we're sharing a monorepo with another Scott Logic team, and exposing data in S3 for various other teams throughout DWP Analytics in both our and other AWS accounts.
-There are a lot of moving parts and shared Terraform modules, so we wanted a way to detect and highlight changes in our role and bucket policies (either deliberate or inadvertent) to ensure data access is allowed or denied correctly, and all permission sets are as least-privilege as possible.
+There are a lot of moving parts and permissions derived from shared Terraform modules, so we wanted a way to detect and highlight changes in our role and bucket policies (either deliberate or inadvertent) to ensure data access is allowed or denied correctly, and all permission sets are as least-privilege as possible.

 The AWS IAM policy simulator allows theoretical evaluation of policies to determine if an action will be allowed or denied.
 It can be useful for ad-hoc testing of a user or role's access to resources such as S3 buckets and objects, but the console UI is clunky (if not downright infuriating) and the API imposes limitations when testing more complex, real-world situations involving both principal and resource policies.
 With only a small amount of shenanigans, it's possible to leverage the simulator API for more useful testing.